 High Noon Books can serve as a bridge between beginning reading material (picture

 books and stories with only a few words per page) and standard text (as in a magazine, schoolbook, or trade book).

 We offer a broad range of high-interest subjects and formats:

 • high interest / low reading level (hi-lo) books

 • short stories that have a low Lexile rating

 • e-books and hear-and-read audio books

-Hi-Lo books look like a typical book, that is, they are designed to contain illustrations and content that appeals to a struggling reader's age and maturity level, but they are written at a reading level that is lower than the student's grade level.
-A lower readability level provides an opportunity for the student to read words he or she is familiar with, while introducing a few new words and terms.
-In this way the student should be able to read more fluently and therefore increase comprehension.
+Hi-Lo books look like a typical book, that is, they are designed to contain illustrations and content that appeals to a struggling reader's age and maturity level.
+However, they are written at a reading level that is lower than the student's grade level.
+A lower reading level provides an opportunity for the student to read words he or she is familiar with, while introducing a few new words and terms.
+In this way the student can read more fluently and therefore increase comprehension.
 By getting familiar with the most common 300 to 1000 words used in the majority of everyday language, a student should also be able to move on to reading more complex sentences.